Skip to main content

 2. Spohn, C. & Hemmens, C. (2012) Courts: A Text/Reader (2nd ed.).
 Los Angeles, CA: SAGE Publications, Inc.

-This page titled 7.9: Courtroom Players- Prosecutors is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Alison S. Burke, David Carter, Brian Fedorek, Tiffany Morey, Lore Rutz-Burri, & Shanell Sanchez (OpenOregon) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.9: Courtroom Players- Prosecutors is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Alison S. Burke, David Carter, Brian Fedorek, Tiffany Morey, Lore Rutz-Burri, & Shanell Sanchez (OpenOregon) via source content that was edited to the style and standards of the LibreTexts platform.